jrashvin98/twitchChatToPDF/README.md

 python TwitchChatExportPDF.py
 ```
 7. View your PDFs
 - After it finishes, a new folder named Twitch Chat History will appear in that folder, containing your readable PDF files!
-Enjoy looking back at your early days of embarrassing Twitch messages 😂.
+Enjoy looking back at your early days of Twitch messages 😂.

 ## Why do you need this program?